-The general idea is that it is by virtue of its medium that each art is unique and strictly itself and that an artwork is defined by the qualities of the materials used.
-So in photography Stieglitz, Weston, and Strand argued that in order for photography to be taken seriously, it must operate only according to its own capabilities: it must not aspire to imitate the aesthetics or materials of painting.
+So in photography Stieglitz, Weston, Adams and Strand argued that in order for photography to be taken seriously, it must operate only according to its own capabilities: it must not aspire to imitate the aesthetics or materials of painting.
 The art of photography became defined on strictly medium-specific terms with John Szarkowski, the curator at the Museum of Modern Art.
-In his book 1966 book The Photographer’s Eye describes in detail the properties that define the photographic medium.
-He argues that the photographs he presents as exemplars have nothing in common but the shared vocabulary of the medium.
+In his book 1966 The Photographer’s Eye describes in detail the properties that define the photographic medium and he argues that the photographs he presents as exemplars have nothing in common but the shared vocabulary of the medium.

 Minimalism and Conceptualism’s response to this condition is to show that their generic categories – Minimal objects, Conceptual Art – no longer implied a specific medium.
 It is this that inaugurated the whole period of post-modernism, in which the form in which the artist presented the work was not important and what counted instead was what the artist said through it.